Skip to main content

 Things Pact supports that ContractCase doesn't yet support

-• Currently ContractCase only supports Javascript / Typescript, with Jest
+• Currently ContractCase only supports Javascript / Typescript, with Jest, and Jest.

 • ContractCase does not yet support any message types